Charlotte Ekker Wiggins / beekeeper / author / gardener

 The diary reinforces information new beekeepers receive in beginning beekeeping classes and guides them through the decisions they have to make to get started.
 If a new beekeeper can’t get to a beginning class, the diary will help fill that gap.

 Wiggins has been a lifelong gardener and a beekeeper since 2010.
-A Certified Master Beekeeper and Master Gardener Emeritus, in 2019 she was selected for a TEDx lecture on “why bugs matter” based on her one-acre limestone hillside garden and apiary.
+A Certified Master Beekeeper and Master Gardener Emeritus, in 2019 she was selected for a Missouri S&T TEDx lecture on “why bugs matter."

 © 2012-2023 Charlotte Ekker Wiggins LLC, all rights reserved.